-- Any new provision could result in increased capital and revenue resources to be met by the Council in establishing and managing a DSP(s)/negotiated stopping agreement. - ii.
-Delays to identifying and delivering an approach.
+- Any change in need and subsequent provision could result in increased capital and revenue resources to be met by the Council in establishing and managing an NSA. - ii.
+Delays to delivering an approach.
 This could impact on management of future visits.
 This risk has been mitigated through the formation of an appropriately resourced cross service project team. - iii.
 Financial.
-If, as part of any approach, land is actively being sought by the Council, prices may increase and the costs of acquiring and delivering a site become unviable.

-- iv.
-Management of the site.
+Costs that have been explored at this stage are predicative and are therefore subject to change, dependent on the actual requirements of the approach once being piloted.
+The current predicative budget requirements have been calculated based on the average sized group visiting a site, and an average number of annual visits.
+If group sizes were to increase or the number of visits increase, there is a risk of an additional financial pressure. - iv.
+Management of the sites used as part of any NSA.
 Officers will need to identify the resources and expertise to effectively manage any recommended approach.
 This risk has been mitigated through the formation of an appropriately resourced cross service project team. - v.
 Public opposition.
 The nature of this form of development can create local resistance.
 This will be mitigated by working with the Council's Communications Team to enable effective communication and engagement and consultation throughout the process.